ColorCoded Labs

 Delivering on the Name

-"Color-coded" stopped being a description and became part of the design language — carried through the micro-interactions, iconography, and per-program color identity.
+"Color-coded" became part of the design language, carried through micro-interactions, iconography, and per-program color identity.

 Full Content Independence

-Team owns course launches, enrollment updates, and press publishing end-to-end — with the brand's rules baked into each component.
+The team owns course launches, enrollment updates, and press publishing end-to-end, with the brand's rules baked into each component.

 Reflection

-ColorCoded Labs' identity wasn't the problem.
-The problem was that the brand had never been given a language — a set of rules for how its own concept should behave.
-The most important decision I made wasn't a visual one.
+ColorCoded Labs' identity was never the problem.
+The brand had just never been given a language: rules for how its own concept should behave.
+The most important decision I made wasn't visual.
 It was noticing that the brand's name was already telling us what the design language should do, and building the rules to match.